anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### March

+Claude finally has a web search feature; I can finally let my ChatGPT+ rest in peace now.
+Well done, soilder.
+You did well.

 Happy Holi folks!
 I had a lovely Holi celebration here this weekend.
 My current project is a C compiler in Rust.
 The compiler is currently capable of parsing, tokenizing and generating a basic AST (Abstract Syntax Tree) for a subset of C language.
 The following steps would be to perform semantic analysis, type checking, and finally code generation to RISC-V assembly language.

 Compiled languages are always faster than interpreted languages which is why ​Microsoft has also announced a [native port of the TypeScript compiler to Go](https://devblogs.microsoft.com/typescript/typescript-native-port/) which earlier was written in TypeScript.